Global Medical Device Nomenclature: Global use of GMDN

+In 2024, the World Health Organization (WHO) and the Global Medical Device Nomenclature (GMDN) Agency announced a new collaboration that will improve the management and safety of medical devices used around the world.

+The relationship included the WHO using 3,000 GMDN Terms, Codes and Definitions within its online medical device information platforms such as the MeDevIS (Priority Medical Devices Information System), an open access WHO electronic database of Medical Devices.

 The GMDN Agency has established long term cooperation with the IHTSDO.
 The Cooperation Agreement shall result in the use of the GMDN as the medical device component of SNOMED CT.
 This Agreement is consistent with the aims of both organisations to minimise duplication and to support harmonisation.
 The following objectives were agreed: